vivekbarsagadey/loginx/docs/prompts-reference.md

 **Use Case**: Review existing plans and update based on new infrastructure, components, or changed requirements.

 **Prompt**:

 ```
 Review and update [plan-file-path]:

 Review Checklist:
 1. Is the plan still relevant?
-2. Are there new WhizFlow components/hooks that can be used?
+2. Are there new LoginX components/hooks that can be used?
 3. Are tasks clearly defined with acceptance criteria?
 4. Are there missing tasks or features?
 5. Is the priority correct?